School Band Instruments: Which One Is Right For My Child?

 Once you have chosen an instrument to play in the band, an important decision to make is whether to rent or buy musical instruments.
 There are several factors to consider when making this choice.
 Renting an instrument can be a practical option for beginners or those unsure about long-term commitment, as it allows them to try out the instrument without a significant financial investment.
 Rental agreements often include maintenance and repair services, which can be advantageous for keeping the instrument in good condition.
 On the other hand, purchasing an instrument provides the advantage of ownership and the ability to personalize and customize it to suit individual preferences.
 It also allows for uninterrupted practice and performance without worrying about returning the instrument at the end of the rental period.
 Additionally, buying an instrument can be a more cost-effective option in the long run, especially if the player intends to continue playing for an extended period of time.
 Ultimately, the decision to rent or buy an instrument should be based on individual circumstances, goals, and budget considerations.

 Ready To Purchase or Rent an Instrument?

 The Colorado Institute of Musical Instrument Technology offers school band and orchestra instruments for rent and purchase for students across the Denver area.
-If you’re unsure whether your child will want to stick with the instrument you have decided on, or you know they will want to switch to a larger instrument as they grow, renting is an excellent option!
+If you’re unsure whether your child will want to stick with the instrument you have decided on, or you know they will want to switch to a larger instrument in high school as they grow, renting a school band instrument is an excellent option!
 Best of all, we give you credit toward purchasing a step up instrument for you or your student when the time is right!
 Take a look at our website to learn more about our CIOMIT Rent Plus+ Program.